kaadmy/proto16/SPECS.md

 ## GPU

-- Scaled sprite rendering
+- Scaled sprite rendering (Up to 32x32 resolution)
 - Triangle rendering
-- Microcode cache: 4KB

 The color and depth buffers are only written to via microcode and read only when flushing the buffer(s) to the screen.

 ### Microcode

-Run on every rendered pixel with these inputs:
+Microcode is a data block in VRAM, and it is run on every rendered pixel with these inputs:

 - Pixel index (u16)
 - Pixel color (Depends)
 - Pixel depth (u8)
 - Direction ratio (u8) (Ratio of surface area to visible area)

-And has access to RAM (Including the color buffer)
+And has access to VRAM (But not RAM)

 ## Memory

-- ROM cartridge: 16MB at 300MB/s
+- ROM cartridge: 32MB at 300MB/s
 - Persistent storage: 16KB
 - RAM: 64KB at 600MB/s
 - VRAM: 64KB internal

 ## Controls

-- Start
-- Select
-- A
-- B
-- C
+Uses are optional and simply a recommendation.
+If an action ingame fits a use listed below, you should use it for consistency if possible.

-- D-pad
+- `Start`: Pause/menu
+- `Select`: Game-related menu (Inventory, weapons, etc.)
+- `A`: Primary action (Shoot, attack)
+- `B`: Secondary action (Use, interact)
+- `C`: Mechanic/modifier (Hold to interact with the D-pad)
+- `D-pad`: 4 directional buttons (Movement etc.)

 ## Graphics